-To ensure transaction serializability, the server must not permit one session to perform a data definition language (DDL) statement on a table that is used in an uncompleted transaction in another session.
+To ensure transaction serializability, the server must not permit one session to perform a data definition language (DDL) statement on a table that is used in an uncompleted explicitly or implicitly started transaction in another session.
 The server achieves this by acquiring metadata locks on tables used within a transaction and deferring release of those locks until the transaction ends.
 A metadata lock on a table prevents changes to the table's structure.
 This locking approach has the implication that a table that is being used by a transaction within one session cannot be used in DDL statements by other sessions until the transaction ends.

 This principle applies not only to transactional tables, but